neutralinojs/neutralinojs/README.md

 - Star the repo
 - Fork and Clone!
 Awesome
-- Select existing [issues](https://github.com/neutralinojs/neutralinojs/issues) or createa [new issue](https://github.com/neutralinojs/neutralinojs/issues/new) thereafter give us a PR with your bugfix or improvement.
+- Select existing [issues](https://github.com/neutralinojs/neutralinojs/issues) or create a [new issue](https://github.com/neutralinojs/neutralinojs/issues/new) thereafter give us a PR with your bugfix or improvement.
 Indeed!
 We love it <3

 ## Developer Guide